apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Throttling.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-throttle-couchdb" %}

+{% include {{ version }}/couchdb-integration.md configKey="cas.authn.throttle" %}

+When using this feature the audit facility should be in synchronous mode.
 For additional instructions on how to configure auditing, please [review the following guide](Audits.html).

 ## Configuration

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#authentication-throttling).
+{% include {{ version }}/authentication-throttling.md configKey="cas.authn.throttle" %}

+{% include {{ version }}/job-scheduling.md configKey="cas.authn.throttle" %}

 ## High Availability

 All of the throttling components are suitable for a CAS deployment that satisfies the [recommended HA architecture](../high_availability/High-Availability-Guide.html).
 In particular deployments with multiple CAS nodes behind a load balancer configured with session affinity can use either in-memory or _inspektr_ components.
 It is instructive to discuss the rationale.
 Since load balancer session affinity is determined by source IP address, which is the same criterion by which throttle policy is applied, an attacker from a fixed location should be bound to the same CAS server node for successive authentication attempts.
 A distributed attack, on the other hand, where successive